 - Be approachable and accessible by e-mail and/or telephone.

-- Attend the virtual mentor program events.
+- Attend the virtual and in-person mentor program events.

 - Sharing knowledge about specific jobs, career paths, industries, and organizational cultures.